pyfar/gallery/README.rst

     },

 as part of their JSON meta-data.
+For more information see the `nbsphinx documentation <https://nbsphinx.readthedocs.io/en/latest/never-execute.html>`_

 If a specific output from a notebook should be selected as thumbnail, the meta data of the cell containing the output must be tagged